rzk-lang/sHoTT/src/simplicial-hott/09-yoneda.rzk.md

       ( (evid A a ( hom A a')) φ)
       ( f )
 ```
-Now we glue the equalities to prove the result as stated in [RS17, Remark 9.4].
+Now we cocatenate the paths to prove the result as stated in [RS17, Remark 9.4].

 ```rzk
 #def eq-eq-phi-composition uses (funext)